niilokekkonen/Matemathics/README.md

 # Math

 Currently serves only one purpose.
-To calculate your missing sides of a triangle.
+To calculate the missing side of a triangle.
 It also calculates the angles inside of that triangle.

 # Features